Stavvos/RAG-chatbot-website/README.md

 5. When running html2txt.py, only add the filenames when prompted, a file path isn't needed.
 6. You get a chroma database after the pip install.
 To update it with your own data run tools/createDatabase.py.
 7. Note: you can guide the chatbot's answers by replacing the text on line 62 of app.py with some custom guidlines.
-8. The app.py will return a link in the command line interface when its run.
+8. The app.py file will return a link in the command line interface when its run.
 Open that link in a browser.